TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 21/Joshua 21.36.md

 ---

-And out of the tribe of Reuben, Bezer with its suburbs, and Jahaz with its suburbs,
+Out of the tribe of Reuben, Bezer with its suburbs, Jahaz with its suburbs,